Treaties of Nijmegen: Terms

 The Franco–Dutch War ended with a treaty which gave France control over the region of the Franche-Comté.
-France also gained further territories of the Spanish Netherlands, adding to those it had annexed under the 1659 Peace of the Pyrenees and 1668 Treaty of Aix-la-Chapelle.
+France also gained further territories of the Spanish Netherlands, adding to those it had annexed under the 1659 Treaty of the Pyrenees and 1668 Treaty of Aix-la-Chapelle.
 These included the town of Saint-Omer with the remaining northwestern part of the former Imperial County of Artois; the lands of Cassel, Aire and Ypres in southwestern Flanders; the Bishopric of Cambrai; and the towns of Valenciennes and Maubeuge in the southern County of Hainaut.

 In turn, French King Louis XIV ceded the occupied town of Maastricht and the Principality of Orange to the Dutch stadtholder William III.
 The French forces withdrew from several occupied territories in northern Flanders and Hainaut.

 Emperor Leopold I retained the captured fortress of Philippsburg but had to accept the French occupation of the towns of Freiburg (until 1697) and Kehl (until 1698) on the right bank of the Rhine.

 The treaties did not result in a lasting peace.

 Culture

 Marc-Antoine Charpentier wrote a Te Deum for this occasion.
-The prelude of the Te Deum is also known as the Eurovision Song Contest theme.
+The prelude of the Te Deum is also known as the Eurovision theme.